jtemplon/cuny-fall-2024/README.md

 The `CitiBikeRealTime.ipynb` file is a Jupyter Notebook that does analysis of Citi Bike's [real-time data portal](https://gbfs.citibikenyc.com/gbfs/2.3/gbfs.json).
 This notebook requires the `pandas` and `requests` libraries in order to run.
 If you have them installed it will pull and analyze data for the system in real-time.

+### Citi Bike K-Means

+The `CitiBikeKMeans.ipynb` file is a Jupyter Notebook that implements a K-Means clustering algorithm for Citi Bike stations using the Citi Bike trip data.
+You'll need the same data as the Citi Bike Basics notebook.
+In addition, in order to do the mapping you'll need `geopands` and `matplotlib` installed.
+You'll also need a GeoJSON version of NYC, which you can [download here](https://github.com/codeforgermany/click_that_hood/blob/main/public/data/new-york-city-boroughs.geojson) (and other places).
+In order to do the K-Means clustering you'll need to install `scikit-learn`.

 ### Spy Planes Random Forest

 The `spy-planes-random-forest.ipynb` file is a Jupyter Notebook that implements the Random Forest model in Python based on Peter Aldhous's [original R code](https://github.com/BuzzFeedNews/2017-08-spy-plane-finder/blob/master/index.Rmd).
 The notebook requires `pandas`, `numpy`, `scikit-learn` and `matplotlib`.
 If you have them installed and the data from the original GitHub repository accessible to the notebook, it will create a Random Forest model with some explanations and visualizations.
 The "Your Turn" section at the end is left intentionally blank as the beginning of an individual in-class exercise.